nirjharb/applitoolsHackathon/README.md

 # applitoolsHackathon

+Hello!

+I trust the entire team of Applitools is  doing some great work!!

 As mentioned in the instructions under https://applitools.com/cross-browser-testing-hackathon-v20-1-instructions/, the code has been written under one folder for traditional test.
 There are two src files viz.
 TraditionalTestsV1.java and TraditionalTestsV2.java.

 TraditionalTests : Video URL showing the automation : https://www.screencast.com/t/pJ4Sk4TyK5zD